omarsolieman/omarsolieman/README.md

 ### Hi there, I'm Omar - aka [N4VYB1U3] 👋

 ## I'm a Student, Developer and Gamer!
-- 🔭 I'm currently working on a [File Upload SaaS]!
+- 🔭 I'm currently working on a [Personal Portfolio]!
-- 🌱 I'm currently learning Laravel & Vue.js
+- 🌱 I'm currently learning Node.js & React.js
 - 🤝 I'm looking to collaborate with other developers / content creators
 - 🥅 2021 Goals: Finish a SaaS
 - ⚡ Fun fact: I love painting and photography